CarolinaChavezDavid/chatgpt-prompt-engineering-app/README.md

 ![inteligenciaaritificial](https://github.com/CarolinaChavezDavid/chatgpt-prompt-engineering-app/assets/77591347/f3ebb9fc-8d04-48cd-b6c2-2193ceefe2fb)
 GPT (Generative Pre-Trained Transformer)

-In these repository you can find information about how to engineer an effective prompt in order to create an application aid by ChatGPT
+In this repository, you can find information about how to engineer an effective prompt in order to create an application aid by ChatGPT

- GPT is model of languaje based on a deep neural network architecture capable of identifying our lenguaje and generate coherent and contextually relevant resposnses, it is a genearative model, giving a text it can generate words
+ GPT is a language model based on a deep neural network architecture capable of identifying our language and generate coherent and contextually relevant responses.
+It is a genealogical model, given a text, it can generate words

 ## Best practices

 ### LLMS (Large Language Models)
 ### Base LLM
-Predicts new word, based on text training data.
+Predicts new words based on text training data.
 ### Instruction Tuned LLM
-* Tries to follow instrucctions
+* Tries to follow instructions
-* Fine-tune on instructions and good attemps at following those instructions
+* Fine-tune on instructions and make good attempts at following those instructions
-* It started as Base LLM and then is train with RLHF (ReinforcementLEarning with Human Feedback)
+* It started as Base LLM and then was trained with RLHF (Reinforcement Learning with Human Feedback)
-* Helpful, Honest, Harmless
+* Helpful, Honest, and Harmless

 ## Principle of Prompting
 * Principle 1: Write clear and specific instructions